mel-project/docs.earendil.network/en/getting-started/config.md

     # secret of melwallet to use for sending + receiving payments
     secret: <your-mel-wallet-secret>
   # no arguments required to support PoW payments
-  pow
+  # trailing colon necessary!
+  pow:
 # [optional] how to connect to the Mel blockchain, can be Earendil haven address
 # If this key is not specified, then we connect to the Mel blockchain using the default bootstrap node over clearnet.
 This may not work in countries with internet censorship.
 mel_bootstrap: <address-to-melnode>

-# -------------------------------- havens + proxy --------------------------------
+# --------------------------- havens + proxy ---------------------------
-# [optional] starts a local Socks5 server that proxies traffic through Earendil.
-This gives you access to Earendil havens.
-If this key is not specified, then `earendil` starts a Socks5 proxy on **port 30003** with `fallback: pass_through`.
-This means that if you start more than one `earendil` daemon on the same machine, you must specify this field in all but one of the daemon configs in order to prevent the additional daemons from trying to listen on the same port and crashing.
+# [optional] Starts a local Socks5 server that proxies traffic through Earendil.
+# This gives you access to Earendil havens.
+# If this key is not specified, `earendil` starts a Socks5 proxy on **port 30003** with `fallback: pass_through`.
+# If you start more than one `earendil` daemon on the same machine, you must specify this field in all but one of the daemon configs.
+# This prevents additional daemons from trying to listen on the same port and crashing.
 socks5:
   # localhost address where the earendil Socks5 proxy listens
   listen: 127.0.0.1:23456